zeld-a/Hearthstone/README.md

 ### Modifying Package Lists

-Edit `packages.conf` to add or remove packages in any category:
+Edit `packages.conf` to add or remove packages and services in any category:
-- `SYSTEM` - Core system utilities
+- `SYS_UTILS` - Core system utilities
-- `DEVELOPMENT` - Development tools
+- `DEV_TOOLS` - Development tools
+- `TOOLCHAINS` - Compilers and runtimes
 - `DESKTOP` - Hyprland and related tools
-- `MEDIA` - Media applications
 - `FONTS` - Font packages
 - `APPS` - General applications
+- `SERVICES` - System services
-- `GAMES` - Gaming-related packages
+- `USER_SERVICES` - User services

 ### Using Custom Dotfiles

-Modify the `REPO_URL` in `scripts/stow-dotfiles.sh` to use your own dotfiles repository.
+Modify the `DOTFILES_URL` in `packages.conf` to use your own dotfiles repository.

 ##  Important Notes